greenfield-innovation/greenfield-innovation.github.io/assets/examples/lean/lean.md

 title: Lean and Agile Development Cycle
 tags: [responsive, software development service, dev-on-demand, contract, hourly, retainer, senior user experience engineer]
 modified: 2015-05-15
-image:
-  feature: ""
-  caption: '“A startup is a human institution designed to create a new product or service under conditions of extreme uncertainty.” -- Eric Ries'
 ---

+> A startup is a human institution designed to create a new product or service under conditions of extreme uncertainty. -- Eric Ries

 ## Challenge